 In addition, because it’s shady under the trees, water doesn’t evaporate as quickly and is instead stored in the thick, rich soil and in the air.
 Keep your fern well-watered, sheltered, and in an area with moderate to high humidity.

-Humidity is another factor to consider.
-Houses are much more controlled than the outdoors, but often the focus is on temperature and not humidity.
-Keep your fern away from drafty places, like near windows, which may dry it out.
+- Humidity is important.
+Keep your fern away from drafty places, like near windows, which may dry the plant out.
 You can get a humidifier for your fern, but an easier solution may be to place them in or near your bathroom.
 Showers produce a lot of humidity!

 Yes, you absolutely can, provided you live somewhere with a climate they enjoy!
 Here are a few important things to keep in mind when moving your indoor ferns outdoors.